OSDC-Code-Maven/open-source-by-organizations/README.md

 Some real-world-organizations have multiple GitHub-organizations.
 For example in a university each research lab might have its own GitHub organization.
 In order to store common information about these github-organizations we have a separate folder called `data/organisations/` where we store a YAML file for each such real-world-organization.
 The YAML files in the `data/github/` folder then will have to refer to this entity by adding the `org:` field.

-For example see the `data/organisations/bosch.com.yaml` or `data/organisations/mit.edu.yaml` entries of real-worl-organizations.
+For example see the `data/organisations/bosch.com.yaml` or `data/organisations/mit.edu.yaml` entries of real-world-organizations.

 Here the filename should be the domain name of the real-world-organization.yaml.
 This is not always the case.
 We are fixing it now.